-Plant outcome can be used as a manure.
+Plant output can be used as manure.
 Mosquito and Odour free.
 Low maintenance and portable.
-Suitable for home, hotels, fish market, etc.
+Suitable for homes, hotels, fish markets, etc.

 Biogas can be explosive when mixed in the ratio of one part biogas to 8–20 parts air.
 Special safety precautions have to be taken for entering an empty biogas digester for maintenance work.

 It is important that a biogas system never has negative pressure as this could cause an explosion.
 Negative gas pressure can occur if too much gas is removed or leaked; Because of this biogas should not be used at pressures below one column inch of water, measured by a pressure gauge. via en.wikipedia.org

 Let’s face it, while the topic of anaerobic digestion of faecal sludge, otherwise known as human dung, excrement, poo, poop, shit and excreta, is not a pleasant one.
 But we refuse to be apologetic to be opening an article about it.
 It is an opportunity for carbon emission reduction with a host of other advantages […]

 Food Waste Depackager Separator from Twister™ Unique Vortex Breakthrough in Europe & Asia

 The Twister Food Waste Depackager and Separator is making inroads into new markets due to its sustainably low microplastics production, and low energy use when compared with competitors.
 Twister revealed today that their unique Food Waste Depackager and Separator has been sold to new clients in Europe and Asia.
 The small-footprint, low-energy-use plastic waste reprocessing […]

 UK Grocery Stores Make Biogas From Food Waste to Power Themselves